Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: System and methods

 Some methods originally designed to discover the dynamics of physical systems can be applied to our problem of inferring a CRN from time series data.
 Most notably, the SINDy system \citep{BPK16pnas}, starting from temporal measurements, aims at providing a reconstruction of the velocities in the following way:

-$\bTheta(\Y) \in \R^{n\times p}$ is a library of $p$ functions constructed from the input variables $\Y$ including, for instance, first to $m$-order polynomial interactions, e.g.\ $\Y_{\bullet,i}\odot \Y_{\bullet,i'}$ the $\sin$ and $\cos$ functions, e.g.\ $\sin(\Y_{\bullet,i})$, or even more sophisticated user-defined functions.
+$\bTheta(\Y) \in \R^{n\times p}$ is a library of $p$ functions constructed from the input variables $\Y$ including, for instance, first to $m$-order polynomial interactions, e.g.\ $\Y_{\bullet,j}\odot \Y_{\bullet,j'}$ the $\sin$ and $\cos$ functions, e.g.\ $\sin(\Y_{\bullet,j})$, or even more sophisticated user-defined functions.
 The dynamics of each variable is then captured by a weighted combination of library members, the weights being encompassed in $\bXi$.
 Because it is thought that the expression of the dynamics should be sparse within the library $\bTheta(\Y)$, SINDy proposes to obtain $\bXi$ using sparse regression.

+$\lambda$ is an hyperparameter governing the tradeoff between goodness-of-fit and sparsity.
 For fair comparison within our CRN setup with mass action law and stoichiometry at most 1, $\bTheta(\Y)$ is here restricted to polynomials up to the second order, and a bias term.
 Hence $p= \left(1+\frac{m(m+1)}{2}\right)$.